-Johari box (window) is model that helps people better understand their relationship with themselves and others.
+The Johari box is model that helps people better understand their relationship with themselves and others.
 It was created by Joseph Luft and Harrington Ingram in 1955 (Jo Hari comes from their names to create the model’s name).

 There are four quadrants:

 - Open: The things both you and others know about you.

 - Hidden self: Things you know about yourself, but the others don’t.

 - Blind self: You don’t know these things, although others around you do know them.

 - Unknown: Things about you that neither you or the others around you know.

 If others understand you and you understand yourself you’re likely to be more effective in communicating/ being part of a team.

 How could you use Johari’s box for introverts?